Accenture (ACN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Accenture’s ROIC has unfortunately decreased significantly.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Unfortunately, Accenture’s ROIC has decreased significantly over the last few years.
+Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 10. Balance Sheet Assessment

-Accenture is a profitable, well-capitalized company with $8.31 billion of cash and $8.15 billion of debt on its balance sheet.
-This $164.8 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Accenture is a profitable, well-capitalized company with $9.41 billion of cash and $7.59 billion of debt on its balance sheet.
+This $1.81 billion net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 12. Is Now The Time To Buy Accenture?